 Of course, what good is a sushi knife if you don’t know how to make sushi?
 Worry not, we wrote a whole explainer around that very topic which you can find right here.

 What is the best knife for left handed cooks?

 Due to their asymmetrical construction, most Japanese knives are not interchangeable between lefties and righties.
 Be aware of this if you’re a left handed cook.
-Thankfully, there are a number of good left handed knives available, such as the Shogun Series "S" - Single Bevel 10.5" Yanagiba - LEFT HANDED.
+Thankfully, there are a number of good left handed knives available.

 How do you sharpen a sushi knife?